razhu/sequelize-formly/README.md

 # sequelize-formly

-A module that produces a REST options for a database schema into a formly format.
+A module that produces a REST options for a database schema in a formly format.
 NOTE: this implementation only supports POSTGRESQL at the moment.

 ## Prerequisites